ramachandran-lab/ML-MAGES/README.md

 Python 3.9.16 is used for implementing the method.
 A list of Python packages used for the implementation is included in the file `Python_packages.txt`.

-*Sample data is provided in the folder `sample_data`.
-The folders `data` and `output` for running the method on genotyped data are not included in the repository.
+*Sample data is provided in the folder `sample_data`, which can be run using the code in `run_sample.sh`.
+The folders `data` and `output` for running the method on genotyped data are not included in the repository due to file size and accessibility restriction.
 These data are available upon request.*

 #### Quick Start:
 * Install Python packages as needed.
 * Clone this repository to your local directory.
+* The default working directory is assumed to be `ML-MAGES/code`.
+However, you can switch to your preferred working directory, provided you update the file paths accordingly.
 * To run the method on sample data, follow the commands in `run_sample.sh` and `run_ensemble.sh`.
-* To run the method on your own data, pre-process the data to generate the summary statistics and LD files, as well as the meta information file for genes (if provided).
-Format them as required by the input arguments for `run_ensemble.py` (see below for details).
+* To run the method with pre-trained models on your own data, pre-process the data to generate the 1) summary statistics and 2) LD files, as well as 3) the meta information file for genes (if provided).
+Format them as required by the input arguments for `run_ensemble.py` (see [below](#input-arguments-for-run_ensemblepy) for details).
 Then run the command
 ```bash
 python -u run_ensemble.py \
 --gwa_files $gwa_files \